hemanthbd/Morse-Diffusion/README.md

 * Head Down (Long) enters Space ('\') between words (There will be a countdown from 40 till 'Space Entered!')

-* Make sure to do .-.-.- (Dot) after you completed the prompt, which will close the webcam window and trigger the prompt to the Keras Stable Diffusion API.
+* MPORTANT AFTER FINISHING Morse Coding the Prompt : Make sure to do .-.-.- Down (Left Right x3 Down(Short/Long)) , which will close the webcam window and trigger the prompt to the Keras Stable Diffusion API. .-.-.- is a Full-Stop in Morse

 * Click ESC to exit at any time if not satisfied with the prompt, it will exit the application without triggering the API
 ```